 Place the piece of fabric for your pocket lining face down, right sides together over your outer piece.
 Decide where the pocket opening will go.
 From the top of your pocket lining draw a line across which is 1.5 inches down from the top.
 Draw another line underneath which is 2 inches down from the top, making 1/2 inch between them.

 Find the center and draw two small vertical lines to mark the length of your zipper from the end of the teeth to the outside of the zipper stop at the other end.
-You have a long rectangular box which the teeth of your zipper will fit inside.
+You have a long rectangular box in which the teeth of your zipper will fit inside.

-Position the lining fabric correctly on the outer fabric and pin it in place to stop it shifting.
+Position the lining fabric correctly on the outer fabric and pin it in place to stop it from shifting.
 Shorten the stitch length a little on your machine (I take mine from a 2.5 down to a 2) and then stitch exactly around the rectangle you just drew.

 If you haven't already done so, draw another line through the center of the rectangle right across.
 This is your cutting line.
 At each end, draw a triangle from the corners to that center line.
 Carefully cut along the center line until your reach the triangle, and then snip into the corners, close to, but not through, your line of stitching.